FireWalkerX/fault_tolerant_router/README.md

 #Example Provider 3
 [0:0] -A PREROUTING -i eth3 -m state --state NEW -j CONNMARK --set-mark 3

-#New outbound connections: mark with the outgoing interface (chosen by the
+#New outbound connections: mark the connection with the outgoing interface
-#multipath routing).
+#(chosen by the multipath routing).

 #Example Provider 1
 [0:0] -A POSTROUTING -o eth1 -m state --state NEW -j CONNMARK --set-mark 1